 Building a home is a fun and exciting process.
 However, there are a lot of things that you should know before you begin a construction loan to avoid unnecessary headaches along the way to building your dream home.

-To help you with the understanding the construction loan process, our Director of Mortgages, Jenn Busch, put together a great list of construction loan do's and don'ts to help make your experience a whole lot easier.
+To help you with the understanding the construction loan process we've put together a list of construction loan do's and don'ts to help make your experience a whole lot easier.

 Construction Loan Do's

 - Plan carefully as you work on your home plans, bids, contractor(s) hired and preparation of your sworn construction statement.

 - Keep the lender informed of material changes, like unexpected costs, issues or delays.

 - Monitor and manage your construction funds carefully as problems are easier to manage if discovered early.

 - Plan on completing the entire project per the plans and specifications that you provide to your lender.
 The appraisal will be based on this information.